Threshold Tuning for Aggregation

 |> filter(fn: (r) => r._field == "temperature")

 // 2.
-Evaluate volume threshold as a single total across all series
+Evaluate the volume threshold as a single total across all series.

 pointCount =